By nava | On July 24, 2012 | Comments (0)

-Eudora Welty (April 13, 1909 – July 23, 2001) was an American writer whose work spanned several genres — novels, short stories, and nonfiction.
+Eudora Welty (April 13, 1909 – July 23, 2001) was an American author whose work spanned several genres — novels, short stories, and nonfiction.
 Much of her writing focused on realistic human relationships — conflict, community, interaction, and influence.
-As a Southern writer, a sense of place is an important theme running though her work, as well.
+As a Southern writer, a sense of place was an important theme running though her work, as well.

 In addition to writing she had books of her photography published, which highlighted people of different economic and social classes during the Great Depression.
-Welty won many awards for her writing, among them, a Pulitzer Prize, an American Book Award, and six-time winner of the O. Henry Award for Short Stories.
+Welty won numerous awards for her writing, among them, a Pulitzer Prize (for The Optimist’s Daughter, 1973 — which many critics considered her best novel), an American Book Award, and six-time winner of the O. Henry Award for Short Stories.

 More about Eudora Welty on this site